VisRAG2.0: Mitigating Visual Hallucinations via Evidence-Guided Multi-Image Reasoning in Visual Retrieval-Augmented Generation: Appendix

 \subsection{Impact of Evidence-Guided Reasoning}

-To evaluate the effectiveness of Evidence-Guided Reasoning, which explicitly encourages the VLM to first observe and record visual evidence before reasoning, we conducted two additional experiments.
-First, we compared our reasoning paradigm against three MCOT baselines, which also avoid additional training but attempt to enhance perception and reasoning by enforcing fixed prompting patterns.
-As shown in Table~\ref{tab:mcot}, our approach consistently outperforms the baselines across five datasets.
-Although these MCOT strategies also prompt the model to improve perception by extensively describing image details, they tend to neglect the actual question.
-This often amplifies hallucinations by encouraging excessive descriptions.
-In contrast, our method records only question-relevant visual evidence, ensuring conciseness and enabling a more coherent and effective reasoning process.
-The three MCOT baselines are summarized as follows:

-\textbf{DDCOT~\citep{zheng2023ddcot}.} A prompting strategy that decomposes complex questions into sub-questions and explicitly distinguishes between those requiring visual information and those that do not, thereby mitigating hallucinations and enhancing multimodal reasoning.

-\textbf{CCOT~\citep{mitra2024compositional}.} A prompting approach that leverages scene graphs as compact linguistic representations to enrich both image and task prompts, enabling LMMs to handle a wider range of vision-language tasks.

-\textbf{COCOT~\citep{zhang2024cocot}.} A prompting strategy that improves the model’s ability to capture fine-grained details in multi-image tasks by guiding it to explicitly identify similarities and differences between images.
+To further validate the generality and robustness of our evidence-guided reasoning paradigm, we examine it along two complementary dimensions: transferability across model architectures and consistency across model scales.

+To assess whether the benefits of evidence-guided reasoning extend beyond the Qwen-VL family, we apply the architecture-agnostic EVisRAG-Prompt to InternVL3-8B.
+As shown in the table below, this improves the average accuracy from 57.72 to 60.50 and yields gains on 4 out of 5 datasets.
+This indicates that the EVisRAG paradigm can transfer beyond the Qwen-VL family, although full RL-based transfer to other VLM architectures remains future work.

-Moreover, we further evaluated the generality of the Evidence-Guided Prompting approach across models of different scales.
+We further evaluate whether Evidence-Guided Prompting remains effective across models of different scales.
 As illustrated in Figure~\ref{fig:ab_cot}, even without additional training, prompting the model to first record visual evidence and then reason upon it consistently improves both perception and reasoning across four different model sizes.
-This demonstrates the broad applicability and robustness of our proposed paradigm. prompt templates used by the EVisRAG are shown in Figure \ref{fig:.evidencetrain_prompt}.
+Together with the cross-architecture results above, this demonstrates the broad applicability and robustness of our proposed paradigm across both architectures and scales.
+Prompt templates used by EVisRAG are shown in Figure~\ref{fig:evidencetrain_prompt}.